tmfg/digitraffic/pages/meriliikenne-en.md

 you to subscibe only those topics you are interested in.

 Production address is wss://meri.digitraffic.fi:61619/mqtt

+You must use SSL when connecting.
+Also, you need to use following credentials:
+* userName:digitraffic
+* password:digitrafficPassword

 When using Paho JS-client the address is plain meri.digitraffic.fi and port 61619, see example below.